 Dan joined the Cristo Rey Network team in 2014.
 Prior to that he served as the Interim President of Cristo Rey Jesuit in Houston, Dan had been the school's Director of the Corporate Work Study since the school's inception in 2009.
 Dan led the establishment of partnerships with 132 blue ribbon Houston corporations that annually generates $3 million towards students' private college preparatory education.
 Dan worked in marketing and management at Coca-Cola North America for over 11 years.
 Dan is a Northwestern Kellogg Marketing MBA graduate and he received his Bachelor of Business Administration from the University of Notre Dame.
 In the Spring of 2012, Dan graduated from the Center for Houston's Future Business/Civic Leadership Forum.

-Brian D. Melton, Chief Network Growth Officer and General Counsel
+Brian D. Melton, Senior Vice President for External Relations and General Counsel

 Brian Melton joined the Cristo Rey Network in July 2013 as the Director of School Growth.
-Brian's role has since expanded to include serving as General Counsel of the Network, and in January 2016 he was appointed to the position of Chief Network Growth Officer.
-Brian is responsible for guiding and directing the Network's strategic plan for growth both in terms of new schools and increasing enrollment in existing schools.
-From 2013 to 2017, Brian also served as counsel and project lead on the creation of the Cristo Rey Institute, a Public Juridic Person (PJP) of Pontifical Rite, officially Decreed under Canon Law by the Vatican on March 19, 2017.
+Brian's role has since expanded to include serving as General Counsel of the Network, and in June 2017 he was appointed to the position of Senior Vice President for External Relations.
+Brian is responsible for oversight of the Network's strategic plan for growth and is involved in major gifts fundraising.
+Brian also serves as Executive Director of the Cristo Rey Institute, a Public Juridic Person (PJP) of Pontifical Rite, officially Decreed under Canon Law by the Vatican on March 19, 2017.
 He brings more than thirty years of experience in the legal profession to the position.